Do I have to wear a life jacket when I take a boat out?

 Cancellation Policy for Inclement Weather

 The weather in the Upper Valley is unpredictable and subject to frequent change.
-Unfortunately, all cancellations made less than a week in advance forfeit the security deposit fee, so we urge you to check the weather in advance and make a decision then.
+Unfortunately, we are unable to refund cancellations made less than a week in advance, so we urge you to check the weather in advance and make a decision then.
 The only exception to this is if thunder is heard from the Clubhouse during the time of checkout and there is no gap of at least 90 minutes between thunder from 2:00 PM to 6:00 PM.
 If this is the case, due to the safety of our guests, we will not send a boat out to Gilman and will refund the party in full either at the Clubhouse or via mail.

 What equipment/facilities does Titcomb provide?